spirifoxy/teleworker/DESIGN.md

 We will use ed25519 algorithm to generate the private keys, which later will be used along with the certificates for setting up the gRPC server and client connection respectively. mTLS authentication will be used.
 As we don't want to introduce some sophisticated auth system in this exercise we might consider all the users with valid certificates to be authorized within the system.

 In order to identify the user we might extract CN and use it as a user login within the system.
-Later this login might be used to determine whether the user is capable of managing a task, i.e. all attempts to terminate or get status of the job created by another user will be declined.
+For the upcoming requests this login will be used to determine whether the user is capable of managing a task, i.e. all attempts to terminate or get status of the job created by another user will be declined.

 ## Testing